saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

       id: peer-address
 </pre>

-Another thing we can see in the XML is that the value we are after is called `flap-count`.
+Another thing we can see in the XML is that the value we are after is called <b>flap-count</b>.
 We want to be notified in case there is a difference before and after the change.
-So in the `tests` segment, we use `no-diff` on `flap-count`.
+So in the <b>tests</b> segment, we use <b>no-diff</b> on <b>flap-count</b>.
 For a complete overview of the available test operators, be sure to check Chapter 5 JSNAPy Test Operators from the <b>Junos Snapshot Administrator in Python Guide</b>.

-As an `info` message, shown only when we run the check in debug mode, we will print that a peer did not register any flaps.
-In case a BGP peer flapped, we want to print an `err` message to screen that tells us what peer address flapped.
+As an <b>info</b> message, shown only when we run the check in debug mode, we will print that a peer did not register any flaps.
+In case a BGP peer flapped, we want to print an <b>err</b> message to screen that tells us what peer address flapped.
 We also want to understand how often it flapped, so we return the pre and post change value:

 <pre style="font-size:12px">